 Some treatment centers now bill themselves as bath salt addiction centers, which is promising.
-These centers have learned quickly about bath salts and alcohol concurrent addiction and they are offering rehab programs that help bath salts addicts.
+These centers have learned quickly about concurrent bath salts and alcohol addiction and they are offering rehab programs that can help bath salts addicts.

-Due to the extreme addiction that can result from bath salts, users often have to spend prolonged periods of time at a rehab center.
+Due to the extreme addiction that can result from bath salts misuse, users often have to spend prolonged periods of time at rehab centers.
 The National Institute of Health recommends residential recovery programs that last at least 30 days.
-Some bath salts/alcohol abusers need six months to a year in these facilities to completely achieve sobriety.
+Some bath salts/alcohol abusers need 6 months to a year in these facilities to completely achieve sobriety.

 Alcohol and Bath Salts Statistics

 Statistics for alcohol and bath salts users are difficult to come by, given that bath salts have only recently become popular.
 Even so, SAMHSA has reported that 23,000 emergency room visits were made by bath salts users in 2011, drawing on a report released by the Drug Abuse Warning Network (DAWN).

 Of those 23,000 visits, two-thirds were prompted by an additional substance being abused in combination with bath salts.
 The most common partner with bath salts resulting in trips to the emergency room was marijuana (15%).